cobbland/cobb.land/pages/sabacc/playing-sabacc-on-roll20.md

 - To deal out credit chips, hover over the credits on the bottom right of the screen and click "Deal"
 - Type in the number of chips everyone gets, select "All Players", and then click the "Deal" button
 - Notice that a small picture of a credit chip with a number in it appeared above each players video
-- To bet, click on the image of the credit chip above your own video and then drag credits, one by one, onto the virtual tabletop in front of your avatar -- be sure to tidy them up after you drag them out
+- To bet, click on the image of the credit chip above your own video and then drag credits, one by one, onto the virtual tabletop in front of your avatar—be sure to tidy them up after you drag them out
 - When a player wins a hand and needs to collect their winnings from the table, they right-click on each credit chip and select "Take Card" or, if everyone is keeping the table nice and neat, they can click and drag the mouse to select all of them at once, and then click "Take Card" to pick them all up
 - To deal cards, hover the mouse over the sabacc deck in the bottom right of the screen and click "Deal" (I'll usually first click "Recall" to make sure I have all the cards in the deck, and then "Shuffle" just for good measure)
 - Type in the number of cards to deal to each player, select "All Players", and then click the "Deal" button